Quick Summary

-1. Executive Summary — The Surge of Biodegradable Food Packaging in 2025
+1. Executive Overview – The Sustainable Packaging Boom in 2025

-Regulatory Shifts: EU and U.S. Leading the Way
+Regulatory Shifts: EU and U.S. Leading the Charge

-Total Cost of Ownership (TCO): Long-Term Savings Through Compliance
+The Total Cost of Ownership (TCO): Long-Term Savings from Compliance

 1.2 Actionable Recommendations